cklewar/form3_rest_api_client/README.md

     * provides clean return value structure
     * provides the possibility to build structured data out of given response data

-# Description
-Simple and concise REST API client library to interact with Form3 REST API written in Go and suitable for use in another software project.
-Current supported operations are:

-* Create (POST)
-* Fetch (GET)
-* Delete (DELETE)

 # Requirements

 ```go